Monday, 7 December 2020

 HISTORY AND INSCRIPTIONS

 The inscriptions recorded from this temple belong to Rajendra Chozha-I, Rajathirajan-I Koparakesari Tribhuvana Chakravarthy Rajarajan, Thirubhuvana Chakravarthi Konerimaikondan periods.
 Some of the inscriptions start with their mei keerthi or the title.
-As per the inscriptions Lord Shiva was called Thiruppainjeeli Udayar, Thiruppainjeeli Udaya Nayanar.
+As per the inscriptions, Lord Shiva was called Thiruppainjeeli Udayar, Thiruppainjeeli Udaya Nayanar.
 This place was mentioned as Rajendra Chingavalanattu Thaniyur, Thiruvellarai, Thiruppainjeeli, Rajathirajavalanattu Vadavazhinattu Thirupaingneeli.
-The donations were made to this temple at Melaichery “Moolavarudayar” place sabha.
+The donations were made to this temple at Melaichery, “Moolavarudayar” place sabha.

-Rajathirajan’s 27th reign year inscription starts with his full meikeethi records the donation of Lands as irayili after the sale to this temple, by Uthama Chozha Nallurudayan Venkadan Sankaranarayan alias Thandanayakan Rajathiraja Pallavarayan.
-The Lands are located in different places with different persons.
+Rajathirajan’s 27th reign year inscription starts with his full meikeethi records the donation of Lands as irayili after the sale to this temple, by Uthama Chozha Nallurudayan Venkadan Sankaranarayan, alias Thandanayakan Rajathiraja Pallavarayan.
+The Lands are located in different places with different people.
 The inscription was inscribed in three sections with 107 lines.
 In this inscription, Senthamarai Kannan Sannadhi is also mentioned.
 Since the inscription was damaged in many portions, a part may be given to this sannadhi also.

 Rajendra Chozha-I’s 6th reign year inscription records the endowment of Naivedyam Porikayamuthu, Adaikayamuthu, Pakku / betel nut 5, leaf one adukku, on behalf of Pachil Koottrathu Keel palarRu ...
 Nagaiyurudayan Pokkan Kozhampathadigal alias Rajendra Chozha Chembian Marayan, his mother Nakkan Senthan.
 For the same, she had gifted 150 Kasu, and the same was received by Melaichery Maniambalaththu Perumakkal ( Sabha ).